NP-chaonay/NP-chaonay/Draft__NP-chaonay_Standard.md

+// This message meant to override all of lines below this.
+This draft has been cancelled and just only for internal (my actions/operations) reference.

 // THIS IS NOT CODE, BUT THE DRAFT OF "NP-chaonay" STANDARD ON STUFF SUCH AS CODING, SOURCE-CODE-COLLABORATION; BUT NOT LIMITED TO.

 # Coding